These organizations work as an unified team to provide 211 services to all Louisianans:

 VIA LINK provides a range of services to the people of Louisiana.
 We provide counseling to those in crisis, help people connect with critical services, give suicide intervention, manage the HMIS system for Orleans and Jefferson parishes, offer opioid counseling and more.
 Our services are provided by phone, text, and online chat services 24/7, 365 days a year.
 VIA LINK is the only crisis certified call center in the Louisiana 211 Network, and we handle all 211 crisis calls in the State.

-The Louisiana Association of United Ways proudly provides strategic and administrative support to the entire Louisiana 211 Statewide Network.
+The Louisiana Association of United Ways proudly provides strategic development and project support to the Louisiana 211 Statewide Network.

 As a statewide association of United Ways, LAUW's mission is to collaborate to create more opportunities for the people of Louisiana.